zammad/zammad-user-documentation/extras/profile-and-settings.rst

 :Password & Auth:

-   Change your login password (may be disabled by system admin) and manage your two-factor authentication methods (if enabled).
+   Change your login password and manage your two-factor authentication methods (both may be disabled by system admin).

    .. hint::
       :doc:`Two-Factor Authentication </extras/two-factor-authentication>` is an